A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/A-very-simple-web-page-1908.md

 You should see your changes shown nicely.

-When you are done playing with the text, let's head to the next section for more !
+When you are done playing with the text, we continue to the next section !